 From lush verdant landscapes to perched and challenging steep terrains, nature lovers will love it all.
-Here is a unique list of some of the amazing trekking/hiking destinations you would like to consider in 2018:
+Here is a unique list of some of the amazing hiking and trekking destinations you need to consider.

 Cape Breton Highlands National Park –Canada